giovannicoppola/Goodreads-ReadDate-Hardcover-Importer/README.md

 - Exports data in TSV format
 - Includes book titles, authors, dates, ratings, and page counts
 - Optional cookie support for accessing private profiles
+- Automatically checks if the Date Read column is empty and provides helpful guidance

 #### Usage